 You know…even though my strength was gone…and my faith too; Jesus never gave up on me.
 It was as though He was determined to show me that I could make it through anything with His help.
 It seemed that the very moment my strength failed me…His strength began to kick in and even though I didn’t feel it at first; He was slowly lifting me to my feet and making me strong.

-Isn’t it amazing, how easily we can speak the words…“I can do all things through Christ which strengtheneth me”…that is, until we are faced with an overwhelming moment of pain or deep heartache.
-It seems that as we get slapped in the face with a trying circumstance; that is when we lose the feelings we once had for verses like Philippians 4:13.
+Isn’t it amazing how easily we can speak the words…“I can do all things through Christ which strengtheneth me”…that is, until we are faced with an overwhelming moment of pain or deep heartache.
+It seems that as we get slapped in the face with a trying circumstance; that this when we lose the feelings we once had for verses like Philippians 4:13.

-Instead of listening to the words…“You won’t make it”…from a broken down weak circumstance; why not lean on a power and strength that can pick up, from where you left off…a power and strength that can once more lift you back to your feet and walk you out of despair.
-Remember one thing…we never make it, when we make friends with a circumstance…by getting to know it more; but we do make it, when we let go of the circumstance and connect to the One, whose perfect strength can help us to make it.
+Instead of listening to the words…“You won’t make it," from a broken down weak circumstance, why not lean on a power and strength that can pick up from where you left off…a power and strength that can once more lift you back to your feet and walk you out of despair.
+Remember one thing…we never make it, when we make friends with a circumstance; but we do make it when we let go of the circumstance and connect to the One whose perfect strength can help us to make it.

 Blessings on your day!

 Risen Hope Ministries Blog | Sunday Inspiration